-On our first evening of Pentecost Holidays 2014, we definitely wanted to eat somewhere at the river, because it was hot and we hoped for a nice breeze and of course the river view.
-We passed “Zollamt” already in the morning when we walked to the ferry to Rüdesheim and decided that we would try it.
-Now we are both vegetarians, which is slightly difficult in this region because many meals are with meat or ham.
+When I was here with a friend during Whitsunday 2014, we definitely wanted to eat somewhere at the river, because it was hot and we hoped for a nice breeze and of course the river view.
+We had passed “Zollamt” already in the morning when we walked to the ferry to Rüdesheim and decided that we would try it out.
+Now we are both vegetarians, which is slightly difficult in this region because many meals have meat or ham as ingredients.
 But, Zollamt had two vegetarian dishes on the menu, which we ordered and shared.
 One was Flammkuchen, or Tarte Flambée, as Wikipedia describes it.
-It was with sheep cheese, olives, bell pepper and fresh rocket salad (8,50 Euro).
+Their version was with feta cheese, olives, bell pepper and fresh rocket salad (8,50 Euro).
 Our other dish was the so-called Hildegard of Bingen salad, a selection of lettuce with croutons, cheese and a vinaigrette dressing of mixed herbs (8,90 Euro).
 Both were very delicious!
 We also loved the fresh bread we received for our salad and tarte.
 The one which looks sightly yellowish was with ramsons and corn.

 They even have an English menu, although I find the translations slightly strange.
 Flammkuchen, for example, is being translated as flame cake, which might be misleading.
 But they try and I find that good, given the fact that not many English websites or menus exist in the region.

 Location of Zollamt, Bingen, on Bing Maps = no 2.

 © Ingrid D., June 2014 (So please do not copy my text or photos without my permission.).